ClarenceAtim/Portfolio/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Hello Microverse <a name="about-project"></a>
+# 📖 Mobile portfolio <a name="about-project"></a>

-**Hello Microverse** is a repository.The goal is to master all of the tools and best practices learned in previous steps.
+**mobile portfolio** is a repository.The goal is to master all of the tools and best practices learned in previous steps.

 ## 🛠 Built With <a name="built-with"></a>